 Science Toys and Tools

 Also, be sure to get them the core science tools: a magnifying glass, binoculars, and a bug catcher.
-For recommendations for microscopes, safety goggles, lab coats and other science tools, read my What is a Scientist post.
+For more recommendations for microscopes, safety goggles, lab coats for dress-up and other science tools, read my What is a Scientist post.

 Electronics and Robots

 For elementary age kids, ages 5+, for learning about electric circuits, the best balance of affordable price and quality toy is a classic set of Snap Circuits.
-(Or check out their newest product that allows you to connect any MP3 player to enjoy a music and a light show.)
+(Or check out Snap Circuit Light that allows you to connect any MP3 player to enjoy a music and a light show.)
 Read my review of Snap Circuits here, which compares them with littleBits.
 For 2 – 3 year olds, check out Start-Up Circuits.
 (I haven’t had the chance to test it yet.)

 I reviewed several robots in 2017, on my own quest for a good present for a 6 year old.
 The family favorite for initial fun was Sphero, but my favorite for long-term learning was the Code and Go Robot Mouse.
 I’m intrigued by the Sphero Indi, but have not yet played with one.

 For preschool age 3 – 4 year olds, I would focus a lot on sensory play: Water toys, like water wheels, scoops, pumps.
 Sensory bins – a big plastic tub full of rice, or beans, or popcorn kernels or sand that kids can pour, scoop, dig, and bury things under plus fun tools to use with the materials (learn about our conveyor belt and grain auger in this post on Specialty Toys We Use in our STEM class).
 Check out The Ultimate Guide to Sensory Tables, and The Ultimate Guide to Water Tables.